+"The energy efficiency

+of a heat pump unit is

+defined by its ability to

+of energy for cooling

+or heating with fewer

+natural resources."

+generate the same amount

+and control systems - BACS In larger buildings, BACS are a priority system for ensuring energy efficiency by

+rationalising energy consumption.
+BACS encompass all the equipment, software

+Building automation

 By implementing these measures, we can achieve zero consumption, or ZEB (zero energy building) in new buildings and radical improvements in existing ones.
 How to achieve zero energy consumption or, even better, make the building a net energy producer?
-By using passive systems for producing electricity and storing the energy produced.
+By using passive systems

+for producing electricity and storing the energy produced.
 In cases where passive HVAC systems are not sufficient for the thermal needs of the building, heat pump units can be used, characterised by high energy efficiency and zero GHG emissions on site.
-For the remaining technical installations, the same actions should be undertaken, considering their greater efficiency and lower energy consumption.
+For the remaining technical installations, the same actions should be undertaken, considering their greater efficiency

-But there may be limitations to the production of energy in a building determined by its architecture and available solar exposure area1, among others.
-One increasingly popular solution in the EU is Renewable Energy Communities (REC's)2: the sharing of clean energy by a group of citizens and public and private institutions at advantageous costs with significant reduction of GHG emissions.
+increasingly popular solution in the EU is Renewable Energy Communities (REC's)2: the sharing of clean energy by a group of citizens and public and private institutions at advantageous costs with significant

+But there may be limitations to the production of energy in a building determined by its architecture and available solar exposure area, among others.
+One

+and lower energy consumption.